Wimbledon drops ban on Russians, lets them play as neutrals

 LONDON (AP) — Russian and Belarusian players will be able to compete at Wimbledon as neutral athletes after the All England Club on Friday reversed its ban from last year.

-The players must comply with “appropriate conditions,” including not expressing support for Russia’s invasion of Ukraine.
+The players must sign declarations of neutrality and comply with “appropriate conditions,” including not expressing support for Russia’s invasion of Ukraine.

+“This was an incredibly difficult decision, not taken lightly or without a great deal of consideration for those who will be impacted,” All England Club chairman Ian Hewitt said in a statement.

 Other tennis tournaments have allowed Russian and Belarusian players to compete as neutral athletes.